trek10inc/generative-ai-curriculum/IaaS/lab01-ec2-llm-transformers-lib/README.md

 ### The EC2 instance must be configured with the proper computational and storage resources to run the model.

 Generative AI workloads typically require GPUs to run efficiently.
 The CloudFormation template will automatically create an EC2 instance with a GPU.
-This can be found in line 48 of the template.yaml file:
+This can be found in line 48 of the `template.yaml` file where the `InstanceType` parameter is set to g5.2xlarge:
 ```
 # define ec2 instance in cloudformation
   Ec2Instance: